unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 }
 ```

+### Healthy Endpoint

+For HTTP and HTTPS checks, the endpoint is considered healthy if the TCP connection was established within **ten** seconds and the endpoint returned an HTTP status code of `2xx` or `3xx` within **two** seconds.

+For TCP checks, the endpoint status is determined as healthy if the TCP connection was established within **ten** seconds.

+The timeouts are **hardcoded**.

 ### Monitoring Frequency

 Health checkers in multiple regions are scheduled [independently](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/health-checks-creating.html#health-checks-creating-values-request-interval) using the same monitoring interval of 30 or 10 seconds ('fast' mode).